The-Chaos-Consortium/chaos-and-conquest/docs/magic-spellcasting.md

 If two or more [DICE] show the same number, ***something has gone very wrong***.
 Find out what happened looking at the spell’s [SUM] on the Mishaps Table.

-If you reduce yourself to 0 or less stamina, you ***die*** after the casting is completed.
+If you reduce yourself to 0 or less stamina, you take WIL damage and must make a WIL save against critical damage.
+Failing the WIL save means you ***die*** after the casting is completed.
 As you have burned your very essence in order to cast the spell, it is ***impossible*** for you to be resurrected - even by a god.
 ## NPC Spellcasters
 Non retainer NPCs do not follow the above rules for spellcasting.
 Each NPC has a ***Power Budget*** that they can spend to cast spells.
 NPCs auto succeed on their spellcasting, and only spend from their Power Budget to cast.
 Once spent, a NPC regains their Power Budget after a full day’s rest.